 You can also waive the charge for the first n miles/kilometers, as with a "first 5 miles are free" contract.
 When calculating a price, AngelTrack will subtract this number from the total mileage to calculate the billable mileage, and then apply the 0-17 and 17+ rates to it; in other words, the 0-17 and 17+ rates apply to the quantity of miles remaining after the "first n miles free" are subtracted.

 Because of the frequency of odometer errors input by crews and the difficulty of billing a fair mileage for wheelchair trips elongated by double-loading, AngelTrack's invoices can utilize a statistical engine to determine each dispatch's billable mileage rather than using actual odometer readings.
 To learn how it works, read the Mileages guide.

-For the BLS+ HCPCS codes (A0428 and so forth), if your contract stipulates it, you can specify ☑ MC to tell AngelTrack to simply compute the Medicare rate for the pickup ZIP code.
-This will automatically include the super-rural "first 17 miles" rate if applicable.
+For the BLS+ HCPCS codes (A0428 and so forth), if your contract stipulates it, you can specify the ☑ MC option to tell AngelTrack to simply compute the Medicare rate for the pickup ZIP code.
+This will automatically include the rural "first 17 miles" rate if applicable.

 For non-transport services (see the list just below), the charge for mileage applies to the mileage driven to get to the scene rather than the mileage driven during transport.